18 Top-Rated Day Trips from Seattle, WA

 14. Gig Harbor

 The city of Gig Harbor is in Puget Sound opposite Tacoma and is a popular tourist hangout and one of the most rewarding small towns to visit in Washington state.
 The backbone of the city is a historic waterfront sprinkled with shops, galleries, and restaurants.
 Strolling this waterfront, passing places like Skansie Brothers Park and Netshed, offers a great day-trip experience.

 Visitors from Seattle reach the community by crossing the twin Tacoma Narrows suspension bridges, which replaced the infamous "Galloping Gertie" bridge that collapsed in 1940.
 The town's Harbor History Museum features permanent displays about this history, as well as Native American culture, boat building, and early life on the Gig Harbor Peninsula.
 Expect the commute to take approximately an hour outside of rush hour.

 This welcoming community also features plenty of natural places to explore, as well as easy access to the rest of Puget Sound.
 A popular means of recreation in Gig Harbor is the 6.2-mile Cushman Trail, a 16-foot-wide, paved pedestrian and bike path surrounded by green spaces.

 Accommodation: Where to Stay in Gig Harbor

 15. Future of Flight - Aviation Center & Boeing Tour

-In the seaside city of Mukilteo, half an hour's drive north of Seattle on US 526, the factory of the Boeing Aircraft Company has the largest aircraft construction hangar in the world.
+In the seaside city of Mukilteo, half an hour's drive north of Seattle on US 526, the Boeing assembly plant is the largest aircraft construction hangar in the world.
 Here, you can see the latest high-tech aircraft under construction, as well as different models of the enormous Dreamliner, and watch a short film about how the planes are built.

 Visitors also enjoy interactive exhibits in the Aviation Center Gallery, including a flight simulator.
 A convenient way to visit the center from Seattle is on the 4.5-hour Boeing Tour, including hotel pickup and drop-off and an experienced guide.